moisesdlfc/NinjaWarrior/README.md

 - ExtraHealth - Earn extra health if currentHealth == initialHealth

 Bugs:
--Background parallax doesn’t contemplate the player reset.
+- Background parallax doesn’t contemplate the player reset.
 (New method Reset() in Parallax.cs called by PlayerController.cs ? )